dgroomes/wiremock-playground/standalone/README.md

 Follow these instructions to run the standalone WireMock server.

 1. Use Java 17
-2. Run the standalone server
+2. Build the program distribution
     * ```shell
-      ./gradlew run
+      ./gradlew installDist
       ```
+3. Run the standalone server
+    * ```shell
+      build/install/standalone/bin/standalone
+      ```
-3. When you're done, stop the program with `Ctrl + C`
+4. When you're done, stop the program with `Ctrl + C`

 ## Reference